e10v/tea-tasting/README.md

 The results contains the following fields:

-- `variant_{control_variant_id}`: Proportion of control observations.
+- `variant_{control_variant_id}`: Number of observations in control.
-- `variant_{treatment_variant_id}`: Proportion of treatment observations.
+- `variant_{treatment_variant_id}`: Number of observations in treatment.
-- `ratio`: Ratio of number of treatment observations and control observations.
+- `ratio`: Ratio of the number of observations in treatment relative to control.
 - `ratio_conf_int_lower`, `ratio_conf_int_upper`: The lower and the upper bounds of the confidence interval of the ratio.
 Only for binomial test.
 - `pvalue`: P-value.
-The nul hypothesis is that actual proportion of number of observations is equal to the expected.
+The nul hypothesis is that the actual ratio of the number of observations is equal to the expected.

 The `confidence_level` parameter defines a confidence level for the computed confidence interval.
 The default is `0.95`.